What is a Good NPS Score for SaaS?

-You’ve likely heard the term “NPS” or Net Promoter Score thrown around in terms of SaaS recently and it has a bit of a buzzword kind of feel to it.
-However, NPS is quickly being recognized as an important concept to understand in SaaS because it tracks something that is intrinsically important for SaaS: customer satisfaction and loyalty.
-Happy customers hold a lot of power for SaaS as the most influential sales and marketing tools.
-Additionally, SaaS success rides on retaining customers and happy customers keep your churn rate low and monthly recurring revenue high.
-Your NPS score gives your team a good understanding of how your product is being received by your customer base and how likely they are to help you spread the word.
+You’ve likely heard the term “NPS” or Net Promoter Score thrown around in terms of SaaS recently and it has a bit of a buzzword feel to it.
+However, NPS is quickly being recognized as an important concept and metric to understand for SaaS companies because it tracks something that is intrinsically important for businesses in the industry: customer satisfaction and loyalty 📈.

 “The secret to marketing success is no secret at all: Word of mouth is all that matters.”

 – Seth Godin, Founder and CEO